CONSTITUTION for the EBRC

 Advice on decisions

-Decisions on all submitted records will be posted in a downloadable Excel file.
+Decisions on all submitted records will be posted in a downloadable Excel file, download here

 The file lists the date, species, location and decision.

-Please note that, in addition, all records, once accepted by the EBRC, are incorporated into the Annotated Checklist (see this link) with full dates, location and observers.
+Please note that, in addition, all records, once accepted by the EBRC, are incorporated into the Annotated Checklist (can be downloaded from the same link) with full dates, location and observers.